 Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel (Isa.
 7:14, KJV).Along with many other Scriptures, that passage clearly points us to the Lord Jesus, the Anointed One, who was born of a "virgin".
 But even among those who agree that Mary was a virgin, at that point in time, there arises a controversy, that being: Did the virginity of Mary last after Jesus was born?
+Is Mary ever virgin still?
+Is the Mary's perpetual virginity dogma based on fact or fiction?
 Let's go to the Scriptures to find the answer:

 And Joseph, having risen from the sleep, did as the messenger of the Lord directed him, and received his wife, and did not KNOW her TILL she brought forth her son -- the first-born, and he called his name Jesus (Matt.
 1:24,25, Young's Literal).The Greek word translated "know" in that verse is ginosko.
 It is also used at Lk.
 1:34, where it carries the same meaning:

 And Mary said unto the messenger, "How shall this be, seeing a husband I do not know?"
 (Young's Literal).Mary couldn't understand how she could possibly give birth without first coming to "know" her husband, that is, having sexual union.
 This is the meaning here and in Matt.
 1:25 of ginosko.
 Such did not happen between Joseph and Mary "till" Jesus was born (Mt.
 1:25).